What is a Minimum Viable Product? (MVP)

 - Early Testing Opportunity - It’s better to find out in the early stages whether your idea will function the way that you envision it.
 It will help to know what functionality is possible and what your users respond well and not so well to.

-How do you build a mobile MVP?
+How do you build an MVP?

 Before building an MVP, as a good rule of thumb you should ask yourself the following questions: - Why am I building this app?